scipy-conference/scipy_proceedings/papers/kannan_moudgalya/main.rst

 Processing, Digital Communications, Electrical Technology, Mathematics & Pure Science, Analog Electronics, Computer Programming and others.
 Currently, there are 80 completed PTCs and 80 are in progress.
-PTCs so created are available for free download at .
+PTCs so created are available for free download at [PTC]_.

 The creators of PTC learn Python in a practical and effective way.
 One may see below testimonials from a few of the participants: